 - Testing the design, implementation and operating effectiveness of key internal controls around the measurement of litigations and claims; - Assessing the status of significant litigations by understanding it from the external firm of lawyers acting as the Company's advisors and senior personnel of the Company.
-We legal aspects, tax legislations and judgements previously made by authorities.
-Based on the legal advice obtained from an external firm of lawyers, a provision was recognised on account of estimated cash outflow.
+We have obtained and analysed the Company's assessment on exposures and any additional litigation; - With respect to direct and indirect tax litigations, we involved our tax specialists.
+Tax Specialists analysed and challenged the assumptions used in estimation of tax provisions based on their knowledge and experiences of the application of local legislation by the relevant authorities and courts.
+We assessed the movement in the litigations during the year and verified underlying documents such as appeals and submissions made by the Company.
+On this basis, we assessed the possible outcome of each litigation and claim determined by the Company.